mpinchover/Distributed-messaging-server/README.md

 ### P1

+- have a trackedLike to determine whther or not the user has liked this candidate.
+When searching for candidates to show, don't show a candiate if the trackedlike if within the last [TIME]
+- todo, figure out how to geomatch
 - make a makefile with a testfile that checks for the test db and restarts it
 - use mysql long/lat to detect distance?
 - get all the tracked questions this user has liked.
 Search for all tracked questions with likes on those q's.